JaredWillson/credit-risk-classification/README.md

 # Machine Learning on Existing Loan Metrics to Flag High-Risk Loans for Manual Review
 The intent of the code within this repository is to use a supervised machine learning algorithm using various available loan dimensions on historical loans to train the machine learning algorithm on how to identify high-risk loans.
-This algorithm could be run against future loans to identify which loans are most likely to be healthy and which are most likely to be at high-risk so that underwriters or other financial analysts could focus their attention on the loans that are most likely to be at risk based upon dimensions that may not be obvious indicators of an issue.
+This algorithm could be run against future loans to identify which loans are most likely to be healthy and which are most likely to be at high-risk so that underwriters or other financial analysts could focus their attention on the loans that are most likely to be at risk based upon dimensions that may not give obvious indicators of an issue.

 The overall process followed will be as follows:
 - An existing set of loans that are already known to be either healthy or "at risk" will be loaded into a dataframe for analysis